 The next few days were all very intense, each in their own way.
 Getting to Shira Camp was tiring, we gained a little less than 1000m under the blazing sun and breathing in huge quantities of dust.

-And yet we laughed so much, especially as we managed to get some Swahili swearwords out of the guides (e.g - the famous Hakuna Matata’s cousin: “Hakuna Matiti”).
+And yet we laughed so much, especially as we managed to get some Swahili slang out of the guides (e.g - the famous Hakuna Matata’s cousin: “Hakuna Matiti”).
 We reached Shira just after 12:30, which meant food upon arrival.
-Lunch -like all our meals- was delicious.
+Lunch -like all our other meals- was delicious.
 The afternoon was dedicated to napping... and selfies in our bright orange tent.
 We explored camp as well: it was absolutely beautiful.
 The clouds were continuously moving around the mountain edge, adding a slight mystical perspective to the camp’s views.

 Below- Cool kids and smelly feet.....